S3 method for class 'visreg'

 top

-By default, the model fits 'line' are plotted on top of the partial residuals; usually this is preferable, but it does run the risk of obscuring certain residuals.
+By default, the fitted line is plotted on top of the partial residuals; usually this is preferable, but it does run the risk of obscuring certain residuals.
 To change this behavior and plot the partial residuals on top, specify top='points'.

 gg